Ph.D. Counseling Psychology

 Visit Admissions!

-• Application requirements: Online application, transcripts, minimum GPA of 3.0 undergraduate and graduate, proof of English language proficiency, GRE test scores (waived for 2024 Fall start), two letters of recommendation, and a personal statement.
+• Application requirements: Online application, transcripts, minimum GPA of 3.0 undergraduate and graduate, proof of English language proficiency, two letters of recommendation, and a personal statement.

 • International students: Please visit this page for information regarding transcript evaluation requirements.